MatDagommer/earthquake-prediction/README.md

 # Welcome to the eartquake prediction project !

-Deep Learning Class Project at ESPCI under the supervision of Prof. Alexandre Allauzen.
+This is a Deep Learning Class Project carried at ESPCI under the supervision of Professor Alexandre Allauzen.

 ## Description

-Kaggle LANL Eartquake Prediction challenge : https://www.kaggle.com/c/LANL-Earthquake-Prediction
+We propose two solutions to the deep learning challenge "LANL earthquake prediction".
+See more information on the webpage : https://www.kaggle.com/c/LANL-Earthquake-Prediction If you are comfortable with French language, feel free to read our report !

+## Launch in Kaggle

+You can directly access the notebook in Kaggle via this link: https://www.kaggle.com/matthieudagommer/earthquake-prediction You can also run the code locally by cloning this repository, either the notebook or the modular Python version.

-## Run the code
+## Retrieve the code

 To download the repo via git, type: